n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Google/Google Tasks/README.md

 ### 2. Google Tasks node

 1. First of all, you'll have to enter credentials for the Google Tasks node.
 You can find out how to do that [here](../../../credentials/Google/README.md).
-2. To add a new task to the tsklist, select *Task* under the *Resource* field.
-3. Select the *Create* option in the *Operation* field.
-4. Select the *TaskList* from the dropdown list of the user's task-lists.
+2. Select the *TaskList* from the dropdown list of the user's task-lists where a new task needs to be added.
-8. If you want to enter optional fields such as the attendees or location, etc as JSON data, then add those JSON parameters under the *Additional fields* field.
-9. Click on *Execute Node* to run the workflow.
+3. Click on *Execute Node* to run the workflow.